Accounting · Dallas

 How to choose a developer in Dallas

 Hire a team that understands accounting, not just software, and treats correctness to the penny as non-negotiable.
 Ask how they test financial logic, how they'd handle revenue recognition for a usage-based contract, and how an auditor would review their system.
 Demand strong documentation, because audits will come.
-A capable partner integrates accounting with your ERP, custom CRM (Customer Relationship Management), and business intelligence dashboards so the consolidated numbers finance produces are the same numbers the whole business sees.
+A capable partner integrates accounting with your ERP, custom CRM (Customer Relationship Management), and business intelligence (BI) dashboards so the consolidated numbers finance produces are the same numbers the whole business sees.

 The benefits